yayegeyay/yayegeyay.github.io/_pages/consulting.md

 * **Quick wins, not science projects** – first demo in 14 days, full ROI report by day 60.
 * **Process ownership stays in-house** – I build capability, not dependency.

-## Representative Results

-> "Ege's agent playbooks let one BDR do the work of three—without sounding like spam."
-> — VP Growth, Series-B SaaS

-> "40 % more qualified leads in 6 weeks.
-The board stopped asking about pipeline."
-> — CRO, CloudSale.ai

 ## Engagement Models

 **Road-Mapping Sprint — $25 k fixed**